gretatuckute/ClosedLoop/README.md

 # Description of scripts
+### settings.py
+Set up experimental and recording options and parameters in *settings.py*.

 ### runSystem.py
 *runSystem.py* must be started before *runExperiment.py*, since it waits for a marker (trigger point for stimuli onset) from the experimental script which is called in *runExperiment.py*.